AB 2743 and California’s Peer-to-Peer Car Sharing

 “Well, I hope they do,” she said.
 “But we all receive the bill language and an analysis of what the bill does.
 In each committee, we review those analyses, which help us understand the intent and implications of the legislation.”

-The Economic and Consumer Impact
+Economic and Consumer Impact of AB 2743

 - Vehicle owners can safely rent out their cars and earn supplemental income.